hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

 - Maps
 modified_time: '2015-12-07T05:11:43.965-08:00'
 ---
 I was recently thinking about buying a flat back in Prague.
 That is pretty bold decision and requires some analysis before.
-At the beginning before looking further into the market I was looking for a web that would give me the average prices per meter in different city regions.
+Before looking further into the market I was looking for a web that would give me the average prices per meter in different city regions.
 I didn't find anything and since I have always liked building stuff around maps I have created a simple web page.
 Everything is in JavaScript besides the backend part for gathering the data.

-I have discovered this since the last time couple years ago, when google maps were pretty much the only way around, there is a set of open source libraries containing [mapbbox](https://www.mapbox.com/), [turf.js](http://turfjs.org/) and [leafletjs](http://leafletjs.com/) which have quite a lot of built-in analysis and visualization features.
+Last time I played with maps, google maps were pretty much the only way around.
+These days more frameworks are available.
+One particular solution got my attention: Mapbox and it's ecosystem.
+I ended up using [mapbbox](https://www.mapbox.com/), [turf.js](http://turfjs.org/) and [leafletjs](http://leafletjs.com/) which have quite a lot of built-in analysis and visualization features.
 At the end I was able to get pretty cool interpolation using hexagonal grid system, backed up by [triangulated interpolated network](https://en.wikipedia.org/wiki/Triangulated_irregular_network).

 ![hexgrid](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/appartee/hexmap.PNG)

 ## The data - gathering and serving
 I have gathered the data by screen-scrapping few reality servers.
 On the backend I was using C#, but quickly went over to F#, since *HtmlTypeProvider* and *CsvTypeProvider* helped me a lot to gather the data.
 Then there was a question of how to serve the data.
 I have decided the best would be for the server to provide already valid [geojson](http://geojson.org/) data, which would work fine with the JS frontend libraries.
-Here is the F# model, which should be pretty comprehensible for everyone.
+In order to generate such valid geojson I would have to create an F\# model mirroring the structure of the geojson format.
+Before we get to that, let's see how I store the flats and their locations:

 ```fsharp
 type Location = {